namelessvoid/WildLifeSpot/Readme.md

 ![Spot diagram](screenshots/spot_diagram.png)

 The bulk spot feature enables to process a big batch of camera trap pictures at once.
 You just have to classify and count visible animals.
-FaunaSpot takes care of the rest.
+FaunaSpot takes care of the rest. ([Image license](samples/licenses.md))

 ![Spotting animals](screenshots/spot_image.png)